brian-team/brian2-doc-resources/tutorials/1-intro-to-brian-neurons.rst

 Multiple neurons
 ----------------

-So far we've only been working with a single neuron.
-Let's do something interesting with multiple neurons.
+So far we’ve only been working with a single neuron.
+Let’s do something interesting with multiple neurons.

 .. code:: ipython2